Android-for-Python/Android-for-Python-Users/README.md

 Reading another app's shared storage requires READ_EXTERNAL_STORAGE permission if android.api < 33 and READ_MEDIA_IMAGES, READ_MEDIA_VIDEO, READ_MEDIA_AUDIO [see](https://developer.android.com/reference/android/Manifest.permission#READ_EXTERNAL_STORAGE) if android.api >= 33.
 An app cannot overwrite another app's shared file.

-There is one special case, an app cannot read another app's file in the Downloads directory, regardless of permissions.
+There is one special case, which is different from typical desktop usage.
+An app cannot read another app's file in the Downloads directory, regardless of permissions.

 On devices running Android 9 and less, WRITE_EXTERNAL_STORAGE is required for any file writes.
 Or READ_EXTERNAL_STORAGE if the app only want to do shared storage reads.